Misiorny/sportradar_next/README.md

 ## Acknowledgements

-Give credit here.
+### Many thanks to

-- Many thanks to [@flynerdpl](https://www.flynerd.pl/) - creator of README.md template.
+- [@flynerdpl](https://www.flynerd.pl/) - creator of README.md template.
+- [Eghizio]( https://github.com/Eghizio)- helped me a lot with resolving problems with logic issues and show great possibilities of React.js and Next.js.

 ## Contact